-Note: A visiting controller cannot be granted a LOA unless he has a concurrent LOA granted from his home ARTCC.
+Note – Visiting controllers cannot be granted an LOA unless he / she has a concurrent LOA granted from their home Division.

 Removal From Roster

-After a controller is moved to inactive status, and email is sent to the controller by the Air Traffic Manager or the Deputy Air Traffic Manager.
-If a response is not received within a 7 day period, the controller may be removed from the roster.
-A controller removed in accordance with the above who wishes to return to the roster must email the Air Traffic Manager or designee stating their intent and submit a transfer request to Nassau via the VATCAR transfer request form via the VATCAR web site.
-A controller may also be removed from the roster due to failure to adhere to any Nassau, VATCAR, VATNA regulations or guidelines, rude or disruptive behavior, insubordination or harassment of a member or staff, or a violation of VATSIM Code of Conduct (specifically A.1, A.11, A.12)
+After a controller is moved to inactive status, and an email is sent to the controller by the Air Traffic Manager or Deputy Air Traffic Manager.
+If a response is not received within a seven (7) day period, the controller may be removed from the roster.
+A controller removed in accordance with the above who wishes to return to the roster must email the Air Traffic Manager or designee stating their intent and submit a transfer request to Nassau via the VATCAR transfer request form via the VATCAR website.
+A controller may also be removed from the roster due to failure to adhere to any Nassau, VATCAR, VATNA regulations or guidelines, rude or disruptive behaviour, insubordination or harassment of a member or staff, or a violation of VATSIM Code of Conduct (specifically A.1, A.11 and A.12).

 Code of Conduct

-- Courteous, professional, and respectful conduct is expected at all times while controlling on any frequency.
+Members must be courteous, professional, and respectful at all times whilst controlling on the frequency.

-- Preferred method of communication on the network is voice.
+The preferred method of communication on the network is voice.
 However, some users still use text only.
-No services can be denied to text-only pilots for any reason.
+No services can be denied to any to text-only pilots for any reason.

-- Offensive behavior and/or language on the network, forums, or in Teamspeak, or any other offensive behavior (racists remarks, offensive remarks regarding an individual’s religion, nationality, sexual orientation, ect) is strictly prohibited.
-Anyone using offensive language or engaging in offensive behavior will have their controlling privileges revoked in accordance with VATSIM/VATCAR policy and will no longer be allowed to participate on the Teamspeak and/or Forums.
+Offensive behaviour and / or language on the network, forums, or in Teamspeak / Discord, or any other offensive behaviour (racist remarks, offensive remarks regarding an individuals religion, nationality, sexual orientation, etc) is strictly prohibited.
+Anyone using offensive language or engaging in offensive behaviour will have their controlling privileges revoked in accordance with VATSIM / VATCAR policy and will no longer be allowed to participate on the Teamspeak or Discord.

 Disciplinary actions within Nassau should generally be conducted in the order provided below.
-Due to severity of offense steps may be modified, skipped, or removed at the discretion of the Air Traffic Manager and the Deputy Air Traffic Manager.
+Due to severity of offence steps may be modified, skipped or removed at the discretion of the Air Traffic Manager and the Deputy Air Traffic